CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/02BuildCode.md

     pac org who
     ```

-35. You should have the dev environment you created selected.
+35. You should have the dev environment which is precreated is selected.
 If not, run the select command
 from the end of lab one again.

      ![](images/L02/org.png)